guildai/guild.ai/pages/packages/hello.md

-sidenav_title: Hello
-overview_title: Hello
+overview_title: gpkg.hello :: Demo/test package
 tags: demo

-# Hello package
+# gpkg.hello

 The `hello` package demonstrates a basic Guild file and is used for testing.